thomaspinckney3/cs4501/Project6.md

 4. include any command lines (such as for running load tests, unit tests or load balancers)

-5. for hosting on digital island, include a link to your app or service working there
+5. for hosting on DigitalOcean, include a link to your app or service working there